cobwebch/batchmailer/Readme.rst

 The command controller uses the transport defined in the "originalTransport" configuration discussed above to send the mails.

-You will probably want to run this job at a high frequency in order not to delay the files too much.
+You will probably want to run this job at a high frequency in order not to delay the mails too much.

 More stuff to know
 ^^^^^^^^^^^^^^^^^^

-In order to be able to send mails in a delayed fashion, the mail objects are stored in database table "tx_batchmailer_domain_model_mail", along with some information for display in the BE.
-The attachments are removed from the object and stored in folder :file:`uploads/tx_batchmailer/`.
+In order to be able to send mails in a delayed fashion, the mail objects are stored in database table ``tx_batchmailer_domain_model_mail``, along with some information for display in the BE.
+The attachments are removed from the object and stored in folder ``uploads/tx_batchmailer/``.
 Mind that this folder could grow quite a bit over time.
 There's currently no cleanup task, but it's planned to add one in the future, as needed.